 Clean Air for Kids

-Children take in 50 percent more air per pound of body weight than adults do, and they typically spend more time outdoors which allows them to breathe more air pollution than adults.
+Children take in 50 percent more air per pound of body weight than adults.
+They typically spend more time outdoors, often in vigorous play.
+This means they breathe more air pollution than most adults.

 Our new Ozone Garden Toolkit is now available online!
 Start your own ozone garden and learn about air quality.
 Ozone sensitive plants make invisible air pollution visible.